keb-kebish/keb/README.md

 Please note that you must define class with browser object in constructor and pass this value into Page superclass.

 ### Page elements
-To select web element on your page use following methods.
+To select web element on your page use the following methods.
 ```kotlin
 css(".my-selector") // returns single DOM element by CSS selector
 cssList(".my-select") // returns list of all elements found by CSS selector